LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, UL Monroe is 4-6-0 this season.

-- This season, the Warhawks have just one against the spread win in three games as an underdog of 28.5 points or more.
+- The Warhawks have been underdogs by 29 points or more three times this season and covered the spread once.

-- UL Monroe has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).
+- UL Monroe's games this season have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- When UL Monroe puts up more than 26.6 points, it is 3-1 against the spread and 3-1 overall.
+- UL Monroe is 3-1 against the spread and 3-1 overall when the team scores more than 26.6 points.

-- In games that UL Monroe churns out over 385.9 yards, the team is 1-2 against the spread and 1-2 overall.
+- When UL Monroe amasses more than 385.9 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Warhawks have turned the ball over one more time (13 total) than the Tigers have forced a turnover (12) this season.